-- Are companies able to demonstrate how they are improving their understanding of the current level and sources of losses on their networks (including through the use of smart meter data)? - b.
-Effective engagement and sharing of best practice with stakeholders on losses - How are companies planning to utilise stakeholder engagement to inform their losses management actions and allow them to understand their impact? - How are/will companies engage with stakeholders (eg suppliers, distributed generators etc.) to develop relevant partnerships which may help to manage losses (eg opportunities to use Demand Side Response)? - Are companies able to demonstrate that they have processes in place to share their own best practice with relevant stakeholders (including other network operators)? - DNOs must verify that any stakeholder engagement actions are not already rewarded under the Stakeholder Engagement incentive that forms part of the Broad Measure of Customer Service to ensure the same activity is not rewarded multiple times.2 c.
-Processes to manage losses
+- Are companies able to demonstrate how they are improving their understanding of the current level and sources of losses on their networks (including through the use of smart meter data)? - Are companies considering the network in a holistic manner and making efforts to understand how losses on their network affect others e.g., those on the transmission and/or other distribution networks?

+b.
+Effective engagement and sharing of best practice with stakeholders on losses

+- How are companies planning to utilise stakeholder engagement to inform their losses management actions and allow them to understand their impact? - How are/will companies engage with stakeholders (e.g. suppliers, distributed generators, the TSO, TOs etc.) to develop relevant partnerships which may help to manage losses (e.g. opportunities to use Demand Side Response)?
+This could include initiating a joint project where a reduction in losses is the primary driver or identifying opportunities within existing projects to help manage losses. - Are companies able to demonstrate that they have processes in place to share their own best practice with relevant stakeholders?
+This could include engaging with one another, the Transmission System Operator (TSO) and the Transmission Owner (TO) to facilitate a holistic and coordinated approach to losses management. - DNOs must verify that any stakeholder engagement actions are not already rewarded under the Stakeholder Engagement incentive that forms part of the Broad Measure of Customer Service to ensure the same activity is not rewarded multiple times.